 List administrative or regulatory proceedings or adjudicated matters related to this service to which the bidder has been a party; and

 Contact information for the client’s project manager including address, telephone number, and electronic mail address.

+Finally, if the bidder has any other incidents in the last 24 months that meet the parameters of subsection (I) or (J) above, the bidder must provide information about each such incident in a separate matrix.

 3.2.5.1.3 List any details of whether the bidder or any owners, officers, primary partners, staff providing services or any owners, officers, primary partners, or staff providing services of any subcontractor who may be involved with providing the services sought in this RFP, have ever had a founded child or dependent adult abuse report, or been convicted of a felony.